Your Extensive Guide to Everything You Need to Know About Hair Loss

-While minoxidil may be the best known, there are plenty of others, available both over-the-counter and prescription.
+While minoxidil may be the best known, there are plenty of others available both over-the-counter and prescription.
 Evolis is a new range of products (including hair loss shampoo, conditioner, and scalp treatments) that works by blocking FG5, a protein known for eliciting signals that shorten the anagen (growth) phase of the hair.
 Doctors often also prescribe spironolactone; this commonly used oral medication for acne can be used topically or orally to help with hair loss, too.
-Another prescription option is HairStim, a combination of minoxidil, spironolactone, plus anti-inflammatory and antioxidant ingredients such as turmeric and resveratrol, says Dr. Bhanusali.
-At a cost of about 60 dollars per month, it’s an affordable option that delivers good results, he says.
+Another prescription option is HairStim, a combination of minoxidil, spironolactone, plus anti-inflammatory and antioxidant ingredients such as turmeric and resveratrol, says Bhanusali.
+At the cost of about $60 per month, he says it’s an affordable option that delivers good results.

 Vitamins for hair loss get a lot of buzz.
 A lot.
-The experts we spoke with agree that while they may be beneficial in instances where hair loss is caused by a specific nutrient deficiency, there’s not a lot of clinically backed data to prove their efficacy, just largely anecdotal evidence.
-Still, they can’t hurt (just be sure to check with your doctor before taking one), though Dr. Bhanusali does point out that it’s not just the buzzed-about biotin that is an option.
-Dr. Burg agrees, citing both vitamin D and zinc as more-essential nutrients to help with the hair growth cycle.
-The bottom line: Vitamins and supplements aren’t a miracle hair loss cure, but they may have some beneficial effects.
+The experts we spoke with agree that while they may be beneficial in instances where a specific nutrient deficiency causes hair loss, there’s not much clinically backed data to prove their efficacy, just mostly anecdotal evidence.
+Still, they can’t hurt (be sure to check with your doctor before taking one), though Bhanusali does point out that it’s not just the buzzed-about biotin that is an option.
+Burg agrees, citing both vitamin D and zinc as more-essential nutrients to help with the hair growth cycle.
+The bottom line is that vitamins and supplements aren’t a miracle hair loss cure, but they might benefit.

 With both in-office and some at-home options available, lasers are a potentially promising hair loss treatment.
-“The wavelength of the light stimulates the mitochondria (your cells’ energy powerhouse) to kick hair into the growth phase,” says Dr. Burg.
-This is a pricey treatment option and needs to be done correctly and with the right type of laser in order to yield any kind of results.
+"The wavelength of the light stimulates the mitochondria (your cells’ energy powerhouse) to kick hair into the growth phase," says Burg.
+This is a pricey treatment option and needs to be done correctly and with the right type of laser to yield any results.

-Protein rich plasma (PRP) injections are another effective option, though an admittedly somewhat invasive, costly, and time-consuming one.
+Protein-rich plasma (PRP) injections are another useful option, though an admittedly somewhat invasive, costly, and time-consuming one.
 Your blood is drawn and spun to remove the platelets, which are then injected into the scalp.
-“The injection causes a controlled injury in the epidermis, which causes cells to create new cells,” explains Dr. Bhanusali.
-The plasma that’s being injected triggers the cells to create more hair follicles and delivers the growth factors that promote hair growth, he explains.
+"The injection causes a controlled injury in the epidermis, which causes cells to create new cells," explains Bhanusali.
+He explains that the plasma injected triggers the cells to create more hair follicles and delivers the growth factors that promote hair growth.
 Keep in mind that you’ll need three to four treatments spaced four to six weeks apart.
-The price varies based on where you live, but Dr. Bhanusali points out that each treatment can cost anywhere from $750 to $1,000 dollars.
+The price varies based on where you live, but Bhanusali points out that each treatment can cost anywhere from $750 to $1,000.